 It’s your responsibility if you hold any of the following licences:

-- premises licence, for example for gambling duties or alcohol
+- premises licence, for example for gambling or alcohol

 - family entertainment centre gaming machine permit

 - club premises certificate, a club gaming permit or club machine permit

 - prize gaming permit or amusement permit